memoiry/ModMashup.jl/README.md

 Pkg.clone("https://github.com/memoiry/ModMashup.jl")
 ```

+#### Example

+See [Example section](http://memoiry.me/ModMashup.jl/dev/get_start.html) in the documentation for more information about the package usage.

 #### Integrate with R `netDX` package

-See [`Working with R`](http://memoiry.me/ModMashup.jl/dev/GSoC.html) for the information to update R `netDX` package with updated ModMashup.jl.
+See [GSoC summary and end-to-end example](http://memoiry.me/ModMashup.jl/dev/GSoC.html) for the information to update R `netDX` package with updated ModMashup.jl.

 #### API

-See [`Documentation`](https://memoiry.github.io/ModMashup.jl) for more information about API usage.
+See [Documentation](https://memoiry.github.io/ModMashup.jl) for more information about API usage.

 ## Background